ccollicutt/packer-kubeadm-vsphere/README.md

 I also borrowed most of the packer config from a github repository that I can no longer find.

-## Versions and Depdencies
+## Versions and Dependencies

-*NOTE: You have to use an older version of packer with `packer-builder-vsphere-iso.linux`.
+*NOTE: You have to use an older version of packer with `packer-builder-vsphere-iso.linux`.*

 | Component     | Version       |
 | ------------- |:-------------:|